napari/napari/docs/community/working_groups.md

 ## How to join an existing working group

-Membership is optional and opt-in, and you can join by attending group meetings (which can be found on the [napari community calendar](https://napari.org/community/team.html#meeting-schedule)) and/or reaching out to the working group lead.
+Membership is optional and opt-in, and you can join by attending group meetings (which can be found on the [napari community calendar](https://napari.org/community/team.html#meeting-schedule)) and/or reaching out to the working group leads.

 ## How to start a new working group